storj/docs/app/dcs/third-party-tools/ix-systems-truenas/page.md

 - A TrueNAS storage device connected to your network.

-For more information about the iX Storj integration, see the [press release](https://www.truenas.com/blog/ix-and-storj-deliver-globally-distributed-storage-to-truenas/).
+For more information about the iX Storj integration, visit <https://www.truenas.com/ix-storj>.

 ---